KUISC/VirtualMachines/WordPress/README.md

 ```bash
 inet addr:192.168.0.10
 ```
 Open up your browser and navigate to this IP and verify WordPress site is running.
+You can login from the homepage or go to http://IPADDRES/wp-admin to access the admin panel

 ## Build Notes